 A working group recommendation was to initiate Annual Check-Ins for each academic program to guide strategic decisions about their trajectory.
 These Check-Ins will include various measures designed with inclusivity and transparency in mind; they are based on existing data, policies, and processes, as well as factors including market intelligence and a brief program self-study.
 Data and perspectives from these Check-Ins will help CU Denver's faculty and academic leaders assess and position programs for long-term strength and viability, maximize resource efficiency, and increase the collective value of our academic offerings to students.

 Throughout 2025, Provost team members have been meeting with groups across campus to discuss how this process will be operationalized, and to gather feedback to guide process refinement testing.
-Data dashboards related to this process were introduced in August, and program self-studies take place in Fall 2025.
-Taken together, these inputs will guide constituent dialogue and data-driven action steps for identified programs progressing in the spring 2026 semester.
+Data dashboards related to this process were introduced in August, and program self-studies took place in Fall 2025.
+Taken together, these inputs are guiding constituent dialogue and data-driven action steps for identified programs progressing in the spring 2026 semester.

 Since the Academic Program Viability and Curricular Innovation working group on this topic began its efforts 15 months ago, its participants—representing a cross-section of faculty, staff, and academic leadership—have recognized various reasons to develop an inclusive, systematic process to measure academic program viability and foster curricular innovation.
 For example, identification of a program’s challenges may prompt innovative ideas, such as shifts in program focus or outreach.
 Recognition of growth potential may suggest where targeted investments might drive enrollment.
 The working group has recommended a “no surprise” approach, whereby any considerations that may emerge from the Check-Ins are the result of data, dialogue (incorporating faculty and staff as well as academic and administrative leaders) and a transparent process.